zhzhuang-zju/karmada/.gemini/styleguide.md

 Gemini must follow the coding guidelines defined in `CODE_STYLE_GUIDE.md` file located in this repository.
-If the content is unavailable, gemini must give feedback to notify user.
+If the content is unavailable, gemini must give feedback to notify user: the file is not found or gemini can find this file but cannot get its content.